glpi-project/doc/source/modules/administration/entity/entities.rst

 Using entities is very useful for a company where management is hierarchical and where employees must have access to the assets depending on the division they belong to.

-One entities creating in GLPI, assets inventory, users, profiles and assistance service become dependent upon entities: a computer can be assigned to an entity, a ticket can be declared on an entity, profiles and authorizations can be specific to entities...
+Once an entity is created in GLPI, assets inventory, users, profiles and assistance service become dependent upon entities: a computer can be assigned to an entity, a ticket can be declared on an entity, profiles and authorizations can be specific to entities...
 Automatic entity assignment for users and assets are possible thanks to :doc:`rules management </modules/administration/rules/userauthorizations>`.